SpikeI/HITB_SMARTCAR/README.md

-There are some tip and development tools for HITB Smart car challange
+There are some tips and development tools for HITB Smart car challange

-The main hardware processer is raspberry pi3 B+
+We use raspberry pi3 B+ to control this car.

-You may need the OS mirror in https://www.raspberrypi.org/
+So you may need the OS mirror in https://www.raspberrypi.org/

 To interact with the expansion board you may need this tools https://github.com/WiringPi/WiringPi